nyu-rdt/RDT_Demo_2/README.md

 To run (assume you noobs run Window), install Chocolatey and then Hugo. <br/>
 On Powershell or Command Line, cd to the directory and run >> hugo server <br/>
 Then use your favorite browser (not Chrome) and open localhost:1313 <br/>

+# Customizing <br/>

+config.toml in the root directory and homepage.yaml in the /data directory <br/>
+is where all the text and images are in.
+Change text around or put new image in. <br/>
+Hugo will automatically reload the page for you.